shramikawale/zayazzp/README.md

 # :pizza: Jayas Piya :pizza:

-A self-motivated and passionate student pursuing a web development career with a clear understanding of UI/UX design and Digital Marketing knowledge.
-Motivated to learn and grow every day to progress slow and steady.
+A self-motivated and passionate student motivated to learn and grow every day.
 Who believes that together we can achieve more.

 ![Jayas Piya's GitHub Stats](https://github-readme-stats.vercel.app/api?username=zayazzp&show_icons=true&include_all_commits=false)